Gung Ho!

 Where to Watch Gung Ho!

 Gung Ho! is available to watch free on Plex, Pluto TV and Tubi TV.
-It's also available to stream, download and buy on demand at Amazon Prime, Apple TV Channels, FuboTV, FlixFling, The Roku Channel and Amazon.
+It's also available to stream, download and buy on demand at Amazon Prime and Amazon Prime, Apple TV Channels, FuboTV, FlixFling, The Roku Channel and Amazon.
 Some platforms allow you to rent Gung Ho! for a limited time or purchase the movie and download it to your device.

 • Release Date